 Visitors can arrive in Gibraltar via flight, boat, or coming across the border from Spain.
 We did the latter.
 Buses come throughout Spain to the little bus depot in La Linea.
 Our bus from Seville took four hours (definitely the local).
 There is a small baggage storage facility at the bus station for day trippers.

-Getting Around Gibraltar
+Getting Around The Rock

 The entire territory is just 2.6 square miles, so you can pretty much walk everywhere.
 However, for convenience, the handy bus #5 runs along the main roads (Line Wall Road and Winston Churchill) and back to the demilitarized zone, where you can walk across the border to Spain.

-Accommodations and Dining in Gibraltar
+Accommodations and Dining in Town